Dutch Quarter, Colchester: Flemish settlement

 The Dutch Quarter became home to Flemish Protestant refugees, often referred to as the Dutch Weavers, in the late 16th century.
 These settlers fled religious persecution in the Low Countries and established a thriving textiles industry in Colchester, particularly producing a type of cloth known as bay.
 The area's proximity to the River Colne made it ideal for textiles production.

 Some of the houses they lived in were typically painted red and green with white window frames, reflecting Dutch architectural styles.
 Many feature distinctive weaver's windows- large horizontal windows designed to maximise light for weaving activities.
 Over 60 of these historic homes still stand today.

 Roman and medieval foundations

 Parts of the Dutch Quarter were built over Roman roads and foundations.
 A Roman Theatre was located in the area under Maidenburgh Street and St Helen's Lane.

 By the 14th century, Flemish weavers had begun settling in Colchester under invitation from Edward III to support the production of Colchester russets, a type of textile.
-Historical court records from this time reference several local buisnesses, including an ironmonger on East Stockwell Street, and community wells for water supply.
+Historical court records from this time reference several local businesses, including an ironmonger on East Stockwell Street, and community wells for water supply.